rafaelfeliciano4/CampusStudy/README.md

 ##### Next sprint planning:

--ER Mapping and working DBMS instance hosted somewhere on the Cloud
+-ER Mapping and working DBMS instance hosted on pythonanywhere

--App (client side) mock screenshots and/or wire frames with matching requirements and task descriptions
+-Client side mock screenshots with matching requirements and task descriptions

 -Updated Gantt chart with percent completion for each task